 Basic net income attributable to common stockholders per share is computed by dividing net income attributable to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted net income attributable to common stockholders per share includes the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-The Company issued 10,292 restricted shares at a price of \$11.66 during the three months ended June 30, 2008 and 344,117 restricted shares at prices ranging from \$7.48 to \$8.57 during the three months ended December 31, 2008, of which no shares have been included the calculation of diluted income per share due to the significant difference between the issuance price and the average market price for the period in which they have been outstanding.
-The Company has also not included the following stock options in our calculation of diluted income per share because the option exercise prices were greater than the average market prices for the applicable periods or the unrecognized compensation expense under FAS 123(R), for in the money options, is greater than the difference between the market price and the exercise price:
+The Company had 862,560 nonvested restricted shares at December 31, 2009, which were issued at prices ranging from \$7.48 to \$11.48 during the year ended September 30, 2009 and the three months ended December 31, 2009, of which only 133,933 shares and 0 shares have been included in the calculation of diluted income per share for the three months ended December 31, 2009 and 2008, respectively, due to the difference between the issuance price and the average market price for the period in which they have been outstanding.
+The Company has also excluded the following stock options in its calculation of diluted income per share because the option exercise prices were greater than the average market prices for the applicable period:

-- (a) for the three months ended December 31, 2008, 4,849,142 options; and - (b) for the three months ended December 31, 2007, 2,647,985 options.
+- (a) for the three months ended December 31, 2009, 3,336,188 options; and - (b) for the three months ended December 31, 2008, 4,849,142 options;